kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 ## Prepare the Namespace

-1. Export your namespace you want to use for Dynatrace as a variable.
-Replace the `{NAMESPACE}` placeholder in the following command and run it:
+1. Export your namespace you want to use for Dynatrace as a variable with following command:

     ```bash
     export DYNATRACE_NS="dynatrace"